On notions of compactness, object classifiers and weak Tarski universes: Direct poset presentations of simplicial categories

-of the model category $(\mathrm{RelCat},\mathrm{BK})$ are Dwyer maps of relative posets (\cite[Proposition 9.5]{bkrelcat}).
-It follows that every cofibration in $(\mathrm{RelCat},\mathrm{BK})$ is a Dwyer map as shown in \cite[Theorem 6.1]{bkrelcat}. \begin{proposition} The underlying category of a cofibrant object in $(\mathrm{RelCat},\mathrm{BK})$ is a direct (i.e.\ well founded) poset. \end{proposition} \begin{proof} Since the empty relative category $\emptyset$ is a relative direct poset, it suffices to show that for every cofibration $(\mathbb{P},V)\hookrightarrow(\mathbb{Q},W)$ where $(\mathbb{P},V)$ is a relative direct poset also $(\mathbb{Q},W)$ is a relative direct poset.
-We show this by ``induction along the small object argument'' as follows.
+\begin{proposition} The underlying category of a cofibrant object in $(\mathrm{RelCat},\mathrm{BK})$ is a direct (i.e.\ well-founded) poset. \end{proposition} \begin{proof} Since the empty relative category $\emptyset$ is a relative direct poset, it suffices to show that for every cofibration $(\mathbb{P},V)\hookrightarrow(\mathbb{Q},W)$ where $(\mathbb{P},V)$ is a relative direct poset also $(\mathbb{Q},W)$ is a relative direct poset.
+We show this by induction along the small object argument as follows.